JDN89/ChimpanC/README.md

 ## TODO

-- FIX BUG -> parse return statements
+- FIX BUG -> parse prefix expressions test outputs weird characters, starting from second second test case.
-- TDD -> setup test voor parsing boolean values and see where in the parser we are encountingering errors.

 - start renaming methods and struct names.
 Use Pascal_Case and snake_case.
 I find this easier to read
 - call free() also in tests!